oussamalakhdar/KubeShop-Microservices/README.md

-# Online-Shop Deployment Using Helm Charts
+# KUBERNETES - Deploy Online-Shop With Helm Charts

 ## Overview
 The Microservices Demo is a cloud-native application showcasing an e-commerce website.
 It consists of a range of services, each encapsulating a key function of the website.
 These services include a frontend user interface, a product catalog service, a cart service, a checkout service, and others.
 Each service is built using different programming languages and frameworks, demonstrating the diversity and interoperability in a microservices architecture.
 The project is designed to illustrate best practices for Kubernetes.